 - better lighting

-Major adaptations typically involve some structural changes to make your home better suited to your needs.
+Large adaptations typically involve big structural changes to make your home better suited to your needs.

 Major building work is often needed, with the associated disruption to your day-to-day life.
-The building works will be carried out by professional tradesmen.
+The building works will probably require planning permission and will be carried out by professional tradesmen.

-- creating a downstairs bathroom or walk-in shower
+- building an extension to create a downstairs bathroom or bedroom

 If you think you need adaptations to your home